 - Family members living with you

 Contact your insurance company if you have a question or special situation.
-Some insurance companies may require you to add friends or family members who use your car but don’t live at your address.
+Some insurers may require you to add friends or family members who use your car but don’t live at your address.

 You may also be required to list all licensed individuals in your household, even if you don’t intend to let them drive the vehicle regularly.

 What if I don’t want someone on my policy?

 You might not want to give everyone living in your home permission or coverage to drive your car, especially if they’re a new driver or have a history of getting into accidents.